znailnetem/znail/README.md

 # Development

-The Python environment requires that the `pip` and `pipenv` tools are installed.
+The Python environment requires that the `pip` tool is installed.

 To set up the development environment on recent Ubuntu systems, run the following commands:

     sudo apt update
-    sudo apt install python3-pip
+    sudo apt install python3-pip python3-venv

-    sudo pip3 install "pipenv==2018.11.26"
+To build and activate the virtual Python environment:

+    source ./activate

+To automatically format the code:

+    make format

+To run tests and static code analysis:

+    make check

+More information about what targets the build system provides:

+    make help

 # Special Thanks